Transition to primary school

 School readiness is more than being able to read, write and do basic maths.
 Rather, it’s as much about developing a child’s:

 - social and emotional skills to get along with others

-- physical capabilities, like improving hand/eye coordination, performing more complex craft activities
+- physical capabilities, like improving hand/eye coordination, and performing more complex craft activities

 Preschools can play a big part in developing school readiness.
 At preschool your child can learn through play, make friends, and develop responsibility, independence and confidence.